fdazen/fda-documentation/yield_management.md

- To **DEACTIVATE** a Yield Management Rule, go back to the rule list and un-check the box under the column _Status_ on the right hand side of the rule you want to make inactive:
+ To <span class="label label-info">DEACTIVATE</span> a Yield Management Rule, go back to the rule list and un-check the box under the column _Status_ on the right hand side of the rule you want to make inactive:

 ![Yield_9.png]({{site.baseurl}}/images/Yield_9.png)